glwjr/glwjr/README.md

 ## 🌱 What Drives Me

-I believe technology should serve real communities and solve meaningful problems.
-I'm passionate about building tools that make a difference.
+I enjoy creating software for organizations where simple tools can make a big difference in their daily work.